Easy Creamy Corn Soup

 Slow Cooker

 • Place corn, potatoes, onion, and broth in a 6-quart slow cooker.
-Cover and cook on low for 6-7 hours on low, or 3 to 3 1/2 hours on high.
+Cover and cook on low for 6-7 hours, or 3 to 3 1/2 hours on high.

 • OPTIONAL: For a thin and extra smooth texture, place a fine sieve over a medium-size bowl and strain the mixture, pressing on solids with the back of a spoon.
 Discard solids.